- Reference Number: HEY-010/2018

 Chemotherapy – Your surgeon may have mentioned having chemotherapy prior to surgery.
 This is known as ‘neoadjuvant chemotherapy’ and its aim is to reduce the size of the tumour before surgery.
 You will receive an outpatient appointment to see an oncologist to discuss this further.

 During this time you should keep as fit and well as possible.
 If you smoke, it is vital that you try to stop; stopping smoking at this stage can have a positive impact for any future treatment.

 If you are having problems eating, you must inform you Clinical Nurse Specialist as soon as possible who will advise you on how to maintain your nutrition, prevent further weight loss and refer you to a dietician if appropriate.

 The results of all of your investigations will be discussed at the Multi-disciplinary Team Meeting (MDT).
 This consists of a specialist group of doctors and nurses and other healthcare professionals involved in your care that have expertise in your cancer.
 They can recommend which treatment you should receive, knowing the nature of the tumour and how to achieve the best results for you.
 This decision will be communicated to you and all treatment options available will be discussed with you so that you can make an informed decision about your treatment.

 Follow up Outpatient Appointment

-Following the MDT meeting, you will either receive an appointment to see your surgeon or the oncologist to discuss treatment options.
+Following the MDT meeting, you will receive an appointment to see someone from the team to discuss treatment options.
 Please use this opportunity to ask questions and raise any concerns, so that you and your family understand fully the proposed treatment.
 Please note you can also contact your Clinical Nurse Specialist at any point if you require further information, advice or support.

 Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the Upper GI Clinical Nurse Specialists on telephone number (01482) 624349 or 624350